DataLab-Platform/DataLab/doc/intro/introduction.rst

 A few concrete and specific examples illustrate the nature of the work that can be carried out with DataLab:

-- Processing of experimental signals acquired on a scientific facility
+- Processing of experimental data (signals and images) acquired on a scientific facility in the nuclear field
+- Processing of data acquired by a sensor in an industrial context
+- Processing of images acquired by a camera in a medical context
+- Automatic detection of defects on a surface, in the context of quality control
-- Automatic detection laser spot positions in a scene
+- Automatic detection of laser spots on a target, in the context of laser alignment
 - Instrument alignment through image processing
-- Automatic pattern detection and geometric corrections
+- Automatic pattern detection on images and geometric correction of the images, in the context of non destructive testing

 .. _usage_modes: